coinbase/cdp-sdk-python/CONTRIBUTING.md

 ### Generating Documentation

-To build and view the documentation, run:
+To build and view the documentation locally, run:

 ```bash
 make local-docs